Dynamically stable two- and four-droplet solitons in a very strongly dipolar NaCs condensate: Introduction

-The recent observation of a very strongly dipolar BEC of about 2000 NaCs molecules \cite{expNaCs} with a large electric dipole moment, employing the microwave-shielding technique \cite{ketterle,ket2,ket3}, has opened a new avenue of research \cite{dm1,dm2,dm3}.
-Different from an atomic dipolar condensate, the effective electrical dipole moment of a NaCs molecule can be controlled by the microwave-shielding technique \cite{expNaCs,Bohn}, which allows to have a NaCs molecular BEC of very large dipolar length $a_{\mathrm{dd}}$ in the range $1000a_0$ to $25000a_0$ \cite{expNaCs}, compared to $a_{\mathrm{dd}}= 130.8a_0$ for Dy atoms.
+The observation of a dipolar Bose-Einstein condensate (BEC) of $^{52}$Cr \cite{dipbec, y2, y3, y4, y5, y6}, $^{166}$Er \cite{y7}, $^{168}$Er \cite{y8}, $^{164}$Dy \cite{y9, y10, y11, y12} atoms with large magnetic dipole moments opened a new avenue of research.
+More recently, a very strongly dipolar BEC of NaCs molecules was observed \cite{NaCs}.
+The dipolar length of Dy atoms, which is a measure of the strength of the dipolar interaction, viz.
+Eq. (\ref{eq.dl}), has the value $a_{\mathrm{dd}}= 130.8a_0$, where $a_0$ is the Bohr radius.
+However, the effective electrical dipole moment of a NaCs molecule can be controlled by the microwave-shielding technique \cite{Bohn}, which allows to have a NaCs molecule of very large dipolar length in the range $ a_{\mathrm{dd}}= 1000a_0$ to $25000a_0$ \cite{NaCs}, much larger than the same of Dy atoms.